cpdhleague/Guide-book/_posts/2025-12-28-longshot-decktech.md

 * **Burst Damage:** **Lightning Bolt**, **Fireblast**.
 We don't need help dealing damage; the Commander does that.
 * **Library of Leng:** Only works on discard *effects*, not discard *costs*.
 Most of the discarding we do in the deck is to pay additional costs.
 Too inconsistent.

-{% include card-grid.html cards="Downhill Charge, Thunderclap, Grapeshot, Lightning Bolt, Fireblast, Library of Leng" %}
+{% include card-grid.html cards="Thunderclap, Grapeshot, Lightning Bolt, Fireblast, Library of Leng" %}

 ---

-### How to Fight This Deck
+### How to Play Against this Deck
 There is no one card in the 99 of this deck that is super good.
 There are two bottlenecks to target with this deck.

 1.  **The Commander:** The Commander is how you win.
 Counter or kill him and the whole deck needs to reset, recast Longshot, and start again.
 2.  **The Rituals:** If you have counterspells, identify when this deck is about to run out of mana.
 When they use their last floating red mana to cast a **Pyretic Ritual**, that is the moment to strike.
-Countering that ritual ends their shenanigans for the turn.
+Countering that burst of mana ends their shenanigans for the turn.

 **A Note on Threat Assessment:**
 This deck is a gambling deck, so it’s important to point out that Longshot needs to get lucky.
-It is a non-deterministic combo deck.
+It is a non-deterministic storm deck.
 It’s not going to definitely win.
-If you’ve got a bonafide infinite combo deck at the table, they should usually take priority—they’ll win 100% for sure if their combo goes off, whereas Longshot might fizzle.
+If you’ve got a bonafide infinite combo deck at the table, they should usually take priority—they’ll win 100% of the time if their combo goes off, whereas Longshot might fizzle.
 However, at a midrange table, Longshot is your #1 concern and you should get him out of the game quick.

 ---